-Note You will need to be familiar with the concepts before preforming the steps in this section. of baselining in Section 2.6
+Note You will need to be familiar wi before preforming the steps in cepts of baselining in Section 2.6 on.

 You can set the patch baseline in multiuser mode, thereby minimizing system down time.

 The following steps show you how to set a patch baseline.